exyleio/exyleio/docs/game-design/game-modes/README.md

 - players can create custom rooms where they can set a password and change the game settings.
 - costs coin to create rooms
 - supporters can create rooms for free

-## Rewards

-At the end of each round, players are rewarded with coins for their performance and participation.
-And players with the best performance are rewarded with extra coins.
-This is called special rewards.
-In case two or more players have the same performance, whichever reached the value first will be rewarded.
-One player can receive multiple special rewards.

 ## Respawn